Consumer Confidence Declines Again in November

 Here is an excerpt from the Conference Board report.

-Consumers' assessment of current conditions improved moderately in April.
-Those saying business conditions are "good" increased to 17.2 percent from 16.4 percent, while those stating business conditions are "bad" decreased to 28.1 percent from 29.1 percent.
-Consumers' assessment of the labor market was mixed.
-Those claiming jobs are "plentiful" edged up to 9.8 percent from 9.5 percent, however those claiming jobs are "hard to get" increased to 37.1 percent from 35.4 percent.
+Consumers' assessment of overall current conditions decreased slightly.
+Those claiming business conditions are "good" edged up to 19.9 percent from 19.5 percent, while those claiming business conditions are "bad" increased to 25.2 percent from 23.0 percent.
+Consumers' appraisal of the job market was little changed.
+Those saying jobs are "plentiful" ticked up to 11.8 percent from 11.6 percent, while those saying jobs are "hard to get" decreased slightly to 34.0 percent from 34.9 percent.

-Consumers' outlook for the labor market was also more positive.
-Those expecting more jobs in the months ahead improved to 14.2 percent from 13.0 percent, while those expecting fewer jobs decreased to 22.4 percent from 26.0 percent.
-The proportion of consumers expecting their incomes to increase rose to 16.8 percent from 14.6 percent, while those expecting a decrease declined to 16.0 percent from 17.7 percent. [press release]
+Consumers' expectations, which had decreased sharply in October, declined further in November.
+Those expecting business conditions to improve over the next six months increased slightly to 16.6 percent from 16.0 percent, while those expecting business conditions to worsen decreased to 16.8 percent from 17.5 percent.
+However, consumers' outlook for the labor market was more pessimistic.
+Those anticipating more jobs in the months ahead fell to 12.7 percent from 16.0 percent, but those anticipating fewer jobs also decreased to 21.7 percent from 22.6 percent.
+The proportion of consumers expecting their incomes to increase declined to 14.9 percent from 15.7 percent.
+Those expecting a decrease in their incomes rose slightly to 15.9 percent from 15.5 percent. [press release]

 Let's take a step back and put Lynn Franco's interpretation in a larger perspective.
 The table here shows the average consumer confidence levels for each of the five recessions during the history of this monthly data series, which dates from June 1977.
-The latest number continues to reflect a recessionary mindset.
-It is a little over a point below the average confidence of recession months.
+The latest number is a mere 1.0 point above the recession mindset.

 The chart below is another attempt to evaluate the historical context for this index as a coincident indicator of the economy.
 Toward this end I have highlighted recessions and included GDP.
-The linear regression through the index data shows the long-term trend and highlights the extreme volatility of this indicator.
+The exponential regression through the index data shows the long-term trend and highlights the extreme volatility of this indicator.
 Statisticians may assign little significance to a regression through this sort of data.
 But the slope clearly resembles the regression trend for real GDP shown below, and it is a far more revealing gauge of relative confidence than the 1985 level of 100 that the Conference Board cites as a point of reference.
-Today's reading of 68.1 is 13.4% below the current regression level of 78.7.
+Today's reading of 70.4 is 10.1% below the current regression level of 78.4.

 For an additional perspective on consumer attitudes, see my post on the most recent Reuters/University of Michigan Consumer Sentiment Index.
 Here is the chart from that post.

 And finally, let's take a look at the correlation between consumer confidence and small business sentiment, the latter by way of the National Federation of Independent Business (NFIB) Small Business Optimism Index.
-As the chart illustrates, the two have been closely correlated since the onset of the Financial Crisis.
+As the chart illustrates, the two have tracked one another fairly closely since the onset of the Financial Crisis.

-The NFIB index has been less volatile than the Conference Board Consumer Confidence Index, but it has likewise only partially recovered since the official end to the recession in June 2009.
+The NFIB index has been less volatile than the Conference Board Consumer Confidence Index.